Skip to main content

 • CI 295 A The instructor for the course will expect students to attend a scheduled interview the semester before.
 During that time, registration will be completed.

 • CI 495 A Students typically stay with the same mentor in pre-student student teaching and student teaching; therefore, time is taken to interview students in the interest of making a successful placement.
 Professional dress is required for the scheduled interview with the program coordinator.
-Students will need to complete an application prior to the interview.
+Students will need to complete an application before the interview.

 Orientations and Seminars for CI 295 A, CI 495 A (pre-student teaching), and CI 495 D (student teaching)